 Assembling proteins into clusters is based on shared peptide evidence.
 While akin to Mascot's hierarchical family clustering, Scaffold's Protein Cluster Analysis is more stringent in its requirements for two proteins to appear in the same cluster.
 This added stringency often succeeds in separating proteins into sets of biologically meaningful isoforms.

 In essence, a cluster is a set of proteins with overlapping peptide evidence and may be treated as a proxy for a single identification.
 This view allows interpretation of identification probability, spectral counts and normalized quantitative values calculated on the level of the clusters.

 Cluster formation begins with the creation of protein groups as described above, see Protein Groups.
 Next, these protein groups are grouped into clusters of similar proteins.
-Two proteins (or protein groups) are considered similar if their joint weighted peptide evidence is at least half of the weighted peptide evidence of either protein.
+Two proteins (or protein groups) are considered similar if their joint unweighted peptide evidence is at least half of the unweighted peptide evidence of either protein.
 A protein is iteratively added to a cluster if it is similar to at least one other protein in the cluster.
 This information can be translated into the following rules of thumb for cluster formation.

 - For two proteins to be clustered, the sum of the probabilities of their shared peptides must be at least 95%.

 - The proteins must share at least 50% of their evidence.
 This is determined by summing the probabilities of the shared peptides and comparing this value with the summed probabilities of all of the peptides for each individual protein.
 If the sum of the probabilities of the shared peptides is greater than or equal to half of the sum of the peptide probabilities for either of the individual proteins, a cluster is formed.

 - A protein may be included in an existing cluster if it meets the above criteria with a member protein of the cluster.

 For a detailed example of how a cluster is formed, see Clustering Algorithm at Work, an Example.